-4.5 Table top exercise (TTX)
+4.5 Table Top Exercise

-SMUD conducted a table top exercise (TTX) to test, analyze and enhance the current level of SMUD's internal coordination and expertise in responding to a potential wildfire threat to SMUD's facilities in El Dorado County that could result in potential impacts to SMUD customers.
-The TTX was used to enhance general internal awareness, test SMUD standard emergency operating plans and procedures in the wildfire context and provide an opportunity to rehearse emergency practices in a simulated environment.
-The TTX's operational objectives were developed to evaluate SMUD's core response capabilities in three specific areas; (1) wildfire preparedness/mitigation, (2) emergency notification and response, and (3) short-term operations recovery procedures.
+SMUD regularly conducts table top exercises (TTXs) to test, analyze and enhance the current level of SMUD's internal and external coordination and expertise in responding to potential wildfire threats related to SMUD's utility system facilities .
+The TTXs are used to enhance general internal awareness, test SMUD standard emergency operating plans and procedures in the wildfire context, invite collaboration with our public safety partners and community partners, and provide an opportunity to rehearse emergency practices in a simulated environment.
+The TTX's operational objectives are developed to evaluate SMUD's core response capabilities in three specific areas; (1) wildfire preparedness/mitigation, (2) emergency notification and response, and (3) short-term recovery operations and procedures.